indradb/indradb/README.md

 #### Rust

 The gRPC bindings library is available as [`indradb-proto`](https://crates.io/crates/indradb-proto).

-To use it, first start a server; e.g. to start an in-memory server, simply run `indradb-server`.

-Then interact with it:
+An example:

 ```rust
 use indradb_proto as proto;